-The mission of the Sanctuary of Tao is to teach Taoist philosophy and practices for the well-being of your body, mind, and spirit
+The mission of the Sanctuary of Tao is to teach Taoist philosophy and practices for the well-being of your body and mind, and the awakening of your Spirit

 We do this by offering: